Tinkerforge/generators/perl/readme.txt

-This zip contains the Perl support for all Tinkerforge Bricks and Bricklets (Tinkerforge.tar.gz), the source of the CPAN package (source/) and all available Perl examples (examples/).
+This ZIP contains the Perl support for all Tinkerforge Bricks and Bricklets (Tinkerforge.tar.gz), the source of the CPAN package (source/) and all available Perl examples (examples/).